lelemm/rundatsheesh/docs/peer-sdk-vms.md

   "http://127.0.0.1:3000/v1/vms/<google-vm-id>/snapshots"
 ```

-That returns a snapshot id such as `snap-...`.
-Create future provider VMs from it:
+Create a new provider VM from that snapshot:

 ```bash
 curl -sS -H "X-API-Key: dev-key" \